 -“Aga Khan Award for Architecture” nomination 1989.
 Architect’s record of Mevlevi Sama’khana Conservation.

-–Prize to the Merit General of the Arab Archaeologists Union, assigned by the Arab Council of the Union of Arab Universities in 2007.
+Merit Award of the General Union of the Arab Archaeologists, assigned by the Arab Council of the Union of Arab Universities in 2007.

 –Bronze Medal of the Italian Republic Senate.
 2008, President Lamberto Dini.